Lynne Bentley-Kemp

+Dr. Lynne Austin Bentley-Kemp (born 1952) is an American fine-art photographer, photography educator, and researcher.

+Career

-Dr. Lynne Austin Bentley-Kemp (born 1952) is an American fine arts photographer, photography educator, and researcher.
-Prior to becoming professor of photography at Florida Keys Community College (now College of the Florida Keys), she was an associate professor at Rochester Institute of Technology.
-She holds a Ph.D. from Florida Atlantic University (2003).
+Before becoming a professor of photography at Florida Keys Community College (now the College of the Florida Keys), she was an associate professor at the Rochester Institute of Technology.
+She earned a Ph.D. from Florida Atlantic University in 2003.

-Bentley-Kemp has researched the act of collecting photos.
-Her work includes the 34 black-and-white infrared photographs series entitled, Windows to the Sun.
-Most recently, she has designed three illustrated books and exhibited a solo show of iPhone images titled ‘Atmospheric Conditions’ at the Studios of Key West in 2020.
-She was married to the educator, Weston D. Kemp until his death in 2019.
+Bentley-Kemp has researched the practice of collecting photographs.
+Her work includes a series of 34 black-and-white infrared photographs titled Windows to the Sun.
+She was married to the educator Weston D. Kemp until his death in 2019.